Whey Protein vs. Casein (Which is Best for You?)

 Both whey and casein offer unique benefits to muscle growth and recovery.

-By understanding their distinct advantages, you can strategically fuel your body for maximum gains and optimal recovery.
+Understanding their distinct advantages allows you to strategically fuel your body for maximum gains and optimal recovery.

 Performance & endurance benefits